 Cold compresses, as well as head elevation when lying down, will enhance healing and relieve discomfort.
 Your vision may also become temporarily blurry.
 This is due to ointment in the eye coupled with severe swelling and should resolve on its own.
 On rare occasions, the lids will swell enough to make opening the eyes difficult.

-About a week and a half following blepharoplasty, the eyes may feel sticky, dry, and itchy.
+About a week and a half following their Blepharoplasty Tampa patients may have eyes that feel sticky, dry, and itchy.
 You must clean the area per Dr. Farrior’s instructions, and eye drops may also be recommended.
 Dr. Farrior will list activities and environments to avoid in the weeks immediately following surgery.
 Permanent stitches will be removed in three to five days after surgery.
 Self-absorbing stitches will dissolve on their own.

 Dr. Farrior is so much more than a doctor – he’s an artist.
 Dr. Farrior has the right medical knowledge and the artistic vision needed to create harmony among his patients’ facial features.
 He truly listens to his patients and is always open to their concerns.